 Milan combines all the advantages of a big city with the comfort of a small historic center.
-The Duomo, La Scala, the Castle, and Leonardo Da Vinci's 'The Last Supper' are some of its great attractions.
+The Duomo, La Scala, the Castle and Leonardo Da Vinci's 'The Last Supper' are some of its great attractions.
 I tell you what to do in Milan below:

-1. Admire the Duomo, the Cathedral of Milan
+1. Admire the Duomo, the Milan Cathedral

 This fresco, which has stood for centuries after defying bombardments and inclement weather, is key in the history of art for its mastery and original representation of one of the most dramatic moments of the New Testament.
-In recent times it has gained great popularity for serving as the plot of the best seller 'The Da Vinci Code', taken to the big screen and that delves into that second reading of the symbology that the Renaissance master seems to have bequeathed to us in his creation.
+In recent times it has gained great popularity for serving as the plot of the best seller 'The Da Vinci Code', taken to the big screen and that delves into that second reading of the symbology that the Renaissance master seems to have bequeathed us in his creation.

-Sforzesco Castle opening hours: daily from 7:00 am to 7:30 pm with free admission.
+Sforzesco Castleopening hours: daily from 7:00 am to 7:30 pm with free admission.

 4. Walk through the Vittorio Emanuele II Gallery